-Allison has lived in Vermont most of her life and has been in Westford for the past 20 years.
-She is active in her community, having served for many years on the School Board, the Library Board, as a Justice of the Peace and currently on the Selectboard.
-Before VMSMA, she led the Community Engagement Department at Onion River Co-op, which deepened her love of member-driven organizations and Vermont's working landscape.
+Allison has lived in Vermont most of her life, most recently in Westford for 20+ years, had a brief stint in Richford and is now ensonced in the Northeast Kingdom.
+She is active in her community, having served for many years on the Selectboard, School Board, the Library Board, as a Justice of the Peace in Westford and on the Library Board in Richford.
+Before joining VMSMA in December 2019, she led the Community Engagement Department at Onion River Co-op, which deepened her love of member-driven organizations and Vermont's working landscape.
 Ever since she learned about sugaring in kindergarten, she's been one of the world's leading individual consumers of Vermont maple, adding it to everything she eats!

 Board of Directors